Sturgis Fall Foliage

 Weather in the peak foliage season can range from mild to chilly to warm.
 Mid-September and early October regularly experience above-average warm days in the 70s or 80s, but more typically temperatures in the mid-60s.
 Occasionally, September even brings an early snow storm!
 For this reason, it's a good idea to pack in light layers for easy adding and subtracting throughout the day.
 We also recommend bringing a winter coat, hat, gloves, and boots - just in case!

 Aside from clothing, consider bringing supplies to make your foliage drives as enjoyable as possible.
-Bring a thermos with your favorite coffee or tea (we recommend a quick stop at The Coffee Shop at The Hotel Sturgis), and consider packing a picnic lunch.
+Bring a thermos with your favorite coffee or tea (we recommend a quick stop at BrewBerry Bistro or The Coffee Shop at The Hotel Sturgis), and consider packing a picnic lunch.
 This will allow an opportunity to pick out a beautiful, secluded spot in the Black Hills National Forest along your route to better take in the natural beauty and crisp air of autumn in the Black Hills.
 Since it can also get surprisingly warm in fall in this area, be sure to bring a bottle of water to stay hydrated - especially if you opt for a spontaneous hike on one of our beautiful trails!

 What to Expect